 Inside the sanatorium all was spit and polish for a visiting delegation of government men - representatives of the provincial Department of Education, Community Development Services and the federal Indian Affairs Branch, who had come to assess and discuss the potential of Manitoba Sanatorium as a rehabilitation centre for the socially and vocationally handicapped.
 Part of the sanatorium has already been converted to this use.
-Last December Number Two Pavilion was taken over by our Special Rehabilitation Services and renamed Pembina House.
-It now accommodates 24 young men for the "social orientation and work conditioning program".
-A few weeks ago Pembina House II, the former King Edward Pavilion, was thrown open to female students.
-This unit will eventually house 17.
+Last December Number Two Pavilion was taken over by our Special Rehabilitation Services and renamed Pembina to the little red-roofed community as "Our San" . . . and further abroad the words "Stewart of Manitoba" became well known.